jonof/jfduke3d/README.md

   * ARM 32-bit hard-float, 64-bit
 * A modern operating system:
   * Linux, BSD, possibly other systems supported by [SDL 2.0](http://libsdl.org/).
-  * macOS 10.8+
+  * macOS 10.9+
   * Windows Vista, 7, 8/10+
 * Optional: 3D acceleration with OpenGL 2.0 or OpenGL ES 2.0 capable hardware.

 You will require game data from an original release of Duke Nukem 3D.
-Refer to [the documentation on my website](https://www.jonof.id.au/jfduke3d/readme.html) on what releases are suitable and where to place the DUKE3D.GRP file for JFDuke3D to find it.
+Refer to [the documentation on my website](https://www.jonof.id.au/jfduke3d/readme.html) on what releases are suitable and where to locate their game files.

 Compilation
 -----------